Types of Wedding Ceremonies Explained

 Understanding Elopements and Minimonies

 • Elopements: Traditionally, eloping has meant secretly running away to get married.
-However, today’s elopements have evolved to represent a planned and personalized wedding experience that involves only the couple.
+However, today’s elopements have evolved to represent a planned and personalised wedding experience that involves only the couple.
 Elopements strip down the wedding to the essentials, focusing solely on the couple’s union and often taking place in a unique or significant location.

 • Minimonies: A term coined more recently, a minimony is a mini ceremony.
 It includes a few close loved ones, typically no more than 10 guests and maintains the intimacy of an elopement while incorporating elements of a traditional wedding on a smaller scale.